Patternslib/Patterns/docs/patterns/switch.rst

 The javascript API is entirely optional since patterns already autmoatically enables the switching behaviour for all elements with a ``data-switch`` attribute.
-Developers may be interestined in using the API to add behaviour to other elements or trigger switches manually.
+Developers may be interested in using the API to add behaviour to other elements or trigger switches manually.

 .. js:function:: jQuery.patternSwitch([options])